-Proposals will need to create a transport environment that integrates public and

-- private transport with active travel towards and within Battersea Power Station.
+- Proposals will need to create a transport environment that integrates public and private transport with active travel towards and within Battersea Power Station.
 Similar consideration should be given to creating a safe connection between Nine Elms Lane and Cringle Street.
-The safeguarded pavement at Riverlight that could potentially be used to build this connection. - This cluster of sites and other adjacent sites are located in the vicinity of the landing site of the proposed Nine Elms Pimlico Bridge.
+The safeguarded pavement at Riverlight that could potentially be used to build this connection. - This cluster of sites and other adjacent sites are located in the vicinity of the current indicative landing site of the proposed Nine Elms Pimlico Bridge.
 Development proposals will need to consider the public realm and walking and cycling connections to the bridge, the riverside walk and street frontages, as well as onward connections to Nine Elms Lane to enable the bridge to be realised. - A riverside walk should be provided, and options include taking a high-level walkway above a boxed-in wharf if the site is used as a waste transfer station, or around the edge of the dock if other uses of the dock are proposed.
 The Port of London Authority should be consulted on any proposals and consideration should also be given to how this integrates with the proposed Nine Elms Pimlico Bridge and the Thames Path.
-Discontinuity of the walk, as a result of construction sites and the Cringle Dock Waste Transfer Station, should be mitigated. - 5.38 Context Taking a place-based approach, it is necessary to consider the inter-relationship of the sites within the cluster and its integration with surrounding developments in accordance with the Area Strategy and the vision and objectives of the Plan, rather than on a project by project or individual development basis. - 5.39 Identity and Architectural Expression NE9 is adjacent to the proposed Nine Elms Pimlico Bridge, the Thames Path and new public open space.
-It would be appropriate for a landmark building to be located here as a gateway into Wandsworth. - 5.40 Site Layout Consideration should be given to site layout and permeability of the Cable and Wireless and Brooks Court sites (NE1, NE5) as they will front on to the main access to Battersea Power Station and the pedestrian/cycle route to the proposed Nine Elms Pimlico Bridge and Thames Path.
+Discontinuity of the walk, as a result of construction sites and the Cringle Dock Waste Transfer Station, should be mitigated.

+- 5.39 Context Taking a place-based approach, it is necessary to consider the inter-relationship of the sites within the cluster and its integration with surrounding developments in accordance with the Area Strategy and the vision and objectives of the Plan, rather than on a project by project or individual development basis. - 5.40 Identity and Architectural Expression NE9 is adjacent to the Thames Path, new public open space, and potentially the southern landing point for the proposed Nine Elms-Pimlico Bridge.
+It would be appropriate for a landmark building to be located here as a gateway into Wandsworth subject to the ongoing maintenance and access requirements of the Thames Tideway Tunnel's infrastructure as well as the requirements of the safeguarded wharf designation. - 5.41 Site Layout Consideration should be given to site layout and permeability of the Cable and Wireless and Brooks Court sites (NE1, NE5) as they will front on to the main access to Battersea Power Station and the pedestrian/cycle route to the proposed Nine Elms Pimlico Bridge and Thames Path.
 Proposals should aim to transform the entrance into a more pleasant place where all users can be accommodated in a balanced way.

-Proposals will need to create a layout where the transport environment integrates vehicle, foot and cycle movements as well as public transport with Battersea Power Station.

-5.41 Building heights - In accordance with the tall building maps in Appendix 2, the cluster is located in tall building zone TB-B3-01.
-The maximum appropriate height range for the zone is 8 to 25 storeys, and the maximum appropriate height range for the cluster must be in accordance with the tall building maps in Appendix 2.
-The height of developments within that zone should not exceed the heights of, and be in accordance with, the tall building maps in Appendix 2, which set out the identified maximum appropriate heights in line with Policy LP4.
+Proposals will need to create a layout where the transport environment integrates vehicle, foot and cycle movements as well as public transport with Battersea Power Station. - 5.42 Building Heights- In accordance with the tall building maps in Appendix 2, the cluster is located in tall building zone TB-B3-01.
+The maximum appropriate height range for the zone is 8 to 25 storeys, and the maximum appropriate height range for the cluster should be in accordance with the tall building maps in Appendix 2.
+The height of developments within that zone should not exceed the heights of, and should be in accordance with, the tall building maps in Appendix 2, which set out the identified maximum appropriate heights in line with Policy LP4.
 Development proposals for tall buildings or mid-rise buildings will only be appropriate within the identified zone where they address the requirements of Policy LP4 (Tall and Mid-rise Buildings).